2017 1

 2016 La Petite Marquise – fresh and juicy, aromatic blackcurrant/raspberry fruit, well-balanced, velvety texture, fine fruity finish.
 89p.

 Fine second wine.
-2016 Le Petit Lion - very concentrated, tight and dense, velvety texture, long aftertaste.
+2016 Le Petit Lion - very concentrated, tight, dense, velvety texture, long aftertaste.
 92p.

 2016 Leoville Las Cases - 75% Cabernet Sauvignon, 14% Merlot and 11% Cabernet Franc.
-Monster wine here, a fabulous nose of dark berries, extremely concentrated, deep and long on the palate, remarkable acidity, sophisticated and with a mega, mega long finish.
+Monster wine here has a fabulous nose of dark berries, extremely concentrated, deep, and long on the palate, has remarkable acidity, sophisticated, and had a mega, mega-long finish.
 Similar to the fantastic 2015, but with more elegance.
 Bull's eye!
 98p.

 2014 La Chapelle de Potensac – pleasant and round wine with lovely tasty fruit.
 85p.

-2014 Potensac – obviously more concentration here, nicely made wine with good structure and length.
+2014 Potensac – more concentration here, nicely made wine with good structure and length.
 87p.

-2014 Clos de Marquis - spicy fruit, meaty, complex and long, tastes well, very good complexity.
+2014 Clos de Marquis - spicy fruit, meaty, complex, and long, tasty, very good complexity.
 91p.

 2014 Le Petit Lion – strong, well-constructed, lots of black cherries on the nose and palate, smooth fruity finish.
 91p.